Theories on the Causes of Idiopathic Head Tremors

 3. Diet and Nutritional Imbalances

 Diet and nutrition play a crucial role in a dog's overall health, and imbalances could contribute to head tremors.
 Deficiencies or excesses in specific nutrients, vitamins, or minerals might affect neurological function and lead to tremors.
 For example, imbalances in calcium, magnesium, or vitamin B complex can affect muscle and nerve function.
 In conventional veterinary medicine, any reports that nutritional adjustments have helped alleviate head tremors are usually regarded as anecdotal evidence.
 Hence, it is usually disregarded as not scientific.
-While it is true that anecdotal evidence cannot serve as factual evidence that nutritional imbalances are a cause for the tremors, they nonetheless could influence the frequency and severity of the condition.
+While it is true that anecdotal evidence cannot serve as factual evidence that nutritional imbalances are a cause for the tremors, nutritional imbalances nonetheless could influence the frequency and severity of the condition.
 Interestingly, many of the statements made to support the argument against such theories are based on anecdotal evidence as well.
-Hence, there is a chance for bias, the very thing that conventionally trained professionals allege guides people who choose to look at the system as a whole and do not simply accept to live with a symptom no matter how benign it is deemed.
+Hence, there is, on both sides, a chance for bias.

 4. Immune System Dysfunction